Choosing your main DAW isn’t easy. Each one has a specific workflow that impacts your creativity and, ultimately, the quality of music you produce.

-If you are a beginner producer with an interest in electronic music, I would highly suggest going for Studio One as it provides you with all the tools you need to start producing the moment you buy it.
+If you are a beginner producer interested in electronic music, I would highly suggest going for Studio One as it provides you with all the tools you need to start producing the moment you buy it.

 If a low budget is an issue, you could go for a Studio One Prime, which is way less expensive than the Pro version.
 A low learning curve is also a big plus.

-However, if you’re looking for a fully functional DAW for a fraction of a price, Reaper is a no-brainer.
+However, if you’re looking for a fully functional DAW for a fraction of the price, Reaper is a no-brainer.

 It’s packed with incredible tools and just as good as any other major DAW.
 If you like getting technical about the software you use, you’ll be well satisfied with it.